Skip navigation

 Mauricio de la Barra, Conavicoop, Chile

-Mauricio is General Manager of Cooperative Housing, CONAVICOOP since 2013.
+Mauricio is General Manager of Cooperative Housing, CONAVICOOP since 2013 and serves as Vice President of the Chilean Cooperative Housing VIVECOOP.
 He is responsible for all processes on producing housing cooperatives, land buying, construction financing, marketing and commercial strategies in a very competitive Chilean market.

 Mauricio has assisted the governments of Chile, Mexico, Peru, El Salvador, Colombia, Ecuador and Honduras in the design of public-private partnerships, PPPs, for social projects as housing, highway and port projects.
 Mauricio has ample experience in the monitoring and follow-up of loan operations and technical assistance projects financed by International Financial Institutions, including the World Bank and the Inter-American Development Bank.
 Mauricio worked as a Social Sector Specialist at the Inter-American Development Bank leading housing projects in Chile and Ministry of Planning and Cooperation of Chile.

 Mauricio is a Civil Engineer, MBA, Loyola College, Maryland, USA, with a post-graduate degree in social evaluation of projects from the Catholic University of Chile.
 Mauricio has over 16 years of experience in private and social evaluation of projects, risk analysis, financing design for social infrastructure projects and contract and bidding document design, including housing and Public-Private Partnerships.
-Mauricio was elected in November
+Mauricio has been serving on the CHI Board since 2017.

 Florence Assen à Ngam, Coop Cameroon Habitat, Cameroon